Mundaring & Hills HISTORICAL SOCIETY

 Museum

 Explore the history of the area at the Mundaring District Museum.
-This is managed by the Mundaring and Hills Historical Society and housed in one of the classrooms of the former Mundaring School.
+This is managed by the Mundaring and Hills Historical Society and is housed in one of the classrooms of the former Mundaring School.
 The Museum shares the Old Schoolhouse building with the Mundaring Visitor Centre.

 Please note the Museum is not at the same location as the MHHS Office.